Attracting Small Birds: The Best Wildflowers for Your Garden

 Planting grasses like feather grass can benefit several bird species.
 They provide nesting material, perching spots, and seeds for birds like buntings and sparrows.

-Designing a Bird-Friendly Wildflower Garden
+Designing a Bird Friendly Wildflower Garden

 Creating a garden that caters to the needs of small birds requires careful design and consideration.
 Here are some tips to help you design a bird-friendly wildflower garden: